-Like many late C19th cities, Malaga was experiencing urban and industrial growth.
-Traditionally a wine growing region however, the area had just suffered from the ravages of the Phylloxera pest, and there was the incentive to look towards other forms of employment, and the new trend towards “Tourism” was one.
-Malaga’s sheltered coastal position and it’s balmy climate was certainly an asset in this respect.
+Like many late C19th cities, Malaga was experiencing rapid urban and industrial growth.
+Traditionally a wine growing region however, the area had just suffered from the ravages of the Phylloxera pest, and there was therefore the incentive to look towards creating other forms of employment.
+The new trend towards “Tourism” was one, and Malaga’s sheltered coastal position and it’s balmy climate was certainly an asset in this respect.

 The Garden of the Five Continents…

-the Parque de Malaga was at once a form of job creation but was also very much part of the wider Parks and Gardens movement sweeping throughout Europe at that time.
-Whether the arguments put forward by the proponents of Parks were social, moral, economic or public health based, there was a growing realisation of the need to provide a city’s residents with open, accessible green public space, in often overcrowded, ugly and unhealthy urban areas.
+The Parque de Malaga was at once therefore both a form of job creation and a “hobby” for the middle classes, but significantly it was also very much part of the wider Parks and Gardens movement sweeping throughout Europe in that era.
+Whether the arguments put forward by the proponents of City Parks were social, moral, economic or public health based, there was nevertheless a growing realisation in the late 19th Century of the need to provide residents with open, accessible green public space in often overcrowded, ugly and unhealthy industrial areas.

-Importantly, it was maybe only eighty years later, after many decades of neglect, that the botanical significance of the original plantings was realised.
-In 1987 a study was carried out by two botanists at the University of Malaga, Alfredo Asensi Marfil and Blanca Diez Garretas, aimed at identifying and labeling all the plants on behalf of Malaga council.
-An excellent guidebook was produced, which nevertheless offered the opinion that..
+In terms of the horticultural aspect to the project, crucially it was maybe only eighty years later, after many decades of neglect, that the botanical significance of the original plantings was realised.
+In 1987 a study was carried out by two Botanists at the University of Malaga, Alfredo Asensi Marfil and Blanca Diez Garretas, aimed at identifying and labeling all the plants on behalf of Malaga council.
+An excellent guidebook was produced, which nevertheless offered the opinion that…

 “….The botanical descriptions included in this work represent the majority of the species but because of the extreme rarity of some of them, the list is not complete.
 The task was long and complicated as some examples were unknown to our team and to colleagues in other universities; they needed much enquiry and detailed search of specialised libraries and herbaria of subtropical and tropical flora….”

 Recently the park has been subjected to a much needed redevelopment, funded in part through the EC (ERDF).
 Although the basic layout is the same, borders have been redefined, pathways improved, and whole new areas of stylish groundcover, shrubs, hedging and seasonal plantings have been introduced.
-Most, but not all, of the larger specimens remain, and many new ones have been planted.
-Running hand in hand with this development has been an ambitious plan to renew the harbourside or “Muelle” area.
+Most, but not all, of the larger specimens remain, and many new ones have been added.
+Running hand in hand with this development has been an ambitious plan to renew the harbourside or “Muelle” area and surrounding gardens.
 You can read much more about all this in the “Recent Redevelopment” and “El Palmeral de Las Sorpresas” pages on this site.

-The interest I’ve had in the area from 2011, and this blog, is really a personal attempt to chronicle as much new information as possible, and to add as many photos which might be of interest to the visitor.
-The original aim was to to update the 1987 report due to the lack of public information available.
+The interest I’ve had in the area from 2010, and this blog, is really a personal attempt to chronicle as much new information as possible, and to add as many photos which might be of interest to the visitor.
+The original aim was to to update the 1987 report – as much as I was able – due to the lack of public information available.
 Hopefully now this blog can be seen to complement the 2014 publication and the new maps produced by Malaga Tourist Information.
-If it can aid the tourists’ interest and fascination about the area, so much the better !
+If it can aid the visitor’s interest and fascination about the area, so much the better !